krzyzanowskim/ObjectivePGP/README.md

 ### Framework

-ObjectivePGP comes with the prebuild [Static Frameworks](./Frameworks) for the latest release.
+ObjectivePGP comes with the [Frameworks](./Frameworks) for the latest release.

 1. Download [ObjectivePGP.framework](./Frameworks) or build a framework with the [build-frameworks.sh](./build-frameworks.sh) script.
 1. Link framework with the target